chocolf/chocolf/README.md

 # About me
-I am a third year Cyber Security student currently making Spigot plugins in my free time.
+Third year Cyber Security student working on Spigot plugins when I have the time!!

 # My Projects
 ## MoneyFromMobs